britive/terraform-provider-britive/docs/index.md

 Britive is a cloud-native security solution that provides centralized Privileged Access Security for cloud-forward enterprises.

-This is an overview document for the Britive Terraform Provider hosted by the Terraform registry.

-The Britive provider is used to configure your Britive infrastructure using Terraform.
-The Britive provider is jointly maintained by:
+The Britive provider is used to interact with the resources supported by Britive.
+The provider needs to be configured with the proper credentials before it can be used.

-* The Britive Team
+Use the navigation to the left to read about the available resources.

-## Example usage
+## Example Usage

 Terraform 0.13 and later: